 Contact lenses are usually reserved for older children, who can take responsibility for the proper storage and cleaning of their lenses.
 Multifocal contact lenses offer clear vision at all distances and a wider field of view than glasses are able to offer.

 Want to learn more about hyperopia and how we can help treat it?
-Contact our North Star eye doctors at San Antonio Eye Professionals today.
+Contact our San Antonio eye doctors at San Antonio Eye Professionals today.

 Q&A With Our Optometrist

 Are hyperopia and presbyopia the same?